 Block Periodization Test

-Lessons Learned: Four weeks of strength training was tough on the body, especially after spending the previous six months focused on more calisthenics and running/swimming volume for stamina and endurance.
-The two weeks following the four weeks of strength was refreshing for the first week, but we felt ready to lift again even after just one week off from strength training.
+Lessons learned: Four weeks of strength training was tough on the body, especially after spending the previous six months focused on more calisthenics and running/swimming volume for stamina and endurance.
+The two weeks after the four weeks of strength was refreshing for the first week, but we felt ready to lift again even after just one week off from strength training.
 In my opinion, two weeks was too much time between strength blocks, but many still saw gains in the second cycle.
 PST scores still remained high, and some were even faster as the break from a higher volume of running and calisthenics was good for them.

-3:1 Block Explained: After consulting with a few other strength and conditioning coaches, we determined that one week of calisthenics during the winter months was enough for the block between stretches of strength training.
+3:1 block explained: After consulting with a few other strength and conditioning coaches, we determined that one week of calisthenics during the winter months was enough for the block between stretches of strength training.
 We also shortened the strength cycle by one week and that seemed to be the perfect balance, even when accounting for the varying athletic experiences in the group.

 In 12 weeks, this meant we did nine weeks of strength training and three weeks of PST preparation training.
-We used similar strength training programs as before and stuck with the classic PST week of training along with actual PT Tests.
+We used similar strength training programs as before and stuck with the classic PST week of training, along with actual PT tests.